wptrainingteam/finding-a-topic-for-a-wordpress-talk/README.md

 *   Refining Your Chosen Topic
 *   Present Your Topic

 _(Choose the short or long version of introductions, depending on how much time you have.)_

-### Introductions [Short Version]

-Let's all introduce ourselves.
-Going around the circle, each person say:

-*   Your name
-*   Your preferred pronoun
-*   Your WordPress experience
-*   What is your speaking experience, if any?
-*   What you want out of the workshop

 ### Introductions [Long Version — Interview Neighbor ice breaker game]